andy-graybeal/Cybersecurity-Playbook/Security-Plus-Certification/Cryptography/Symmetric_vs_Asymmetric.md

   - Symetric encryption is faster than asymmetric.
   - Symetric sucks if you lose your key.

-  -Will Quantum Computing squash them all?
+  - Will Quantum Computing squash them all?